Table of Contents

 Does red light therapy reduce histamine?

-Yes, red light therapy can help reduce histamine levels by calming the overactive immune response.
-This helps decrease inflammation, itching, and swelling associated with hives.
+Yes, red light therapy can help reduce histamine levels by calming the overactive immune response, which helps decrease inflammation and itching associated with hives, as shown in 2024 pruritus trials.

 References